“I understand that her performance on screen is worthy of an Oscar.” – Unnamed film producer, 1954

 This photo was taken on this day, featuring a scene that was not in the final film.
 At this point, the director was still Fred Zinnemann, who would be replaced by Vincente Minnelli at the end of the month.
 It looks as though Robert Walker’s “Joe” brings cake to Judy’s “Alice” while they wait for “Tony” to repair her shoe.

-August 3, 1945: According to Hedda Hopper, Judy was anxious to get back to Hollywood from her honeymoon in New York with husband Vincente Minnelli.
+August 3, 1945: According to Hedda Hopper, Judy was anxious to get back to Hollywood from her honeymoon in New York with her husband Vincente Minnelli.

 August 3, 1948: This block of ads gives us an idea of just how Loew’s Theaters dominated the moviegoing landscape which sadly only lasted a few more years.